 With a failed breaker condition the relay may remain operated until current flow in the primary system is interrupted by an upstream device.
 The relay will then reset and attempt to interrupt trip coil current flowing through an output contact.
 Where this level is above the break rating of the output contact an auxiliary relay with heavy-duty contacts should be utilised.

 1.4 LEDs

-Output-function LEDs are mapped to output functions by means of settings.
+In the Output Configuration menu LEDs can be mapped to output functions by means of settings.
 These could be used to display such digital signals as trips, a general pick-up, plant control signals etc.